MEA: Update to unit of competency MEA362

 Release draft products for broad stakeholder feedback in line with Consultation Strategy.

 Industry stakeholders, including the Australian Defence Force, have identified barriers to use for MEA362 Maintain aircraft vapour cycle air conditioning systems.
-The current Range of Conditions field of this unit requires work with 6 systems; however, 2 of these are not standard in new aircraft designs and therefore not available in every industry context.
+The current Range of Conditions field of this unit requires work with six systems; however, two of these are not standard in new aircraft designs and therefore not available in every industry context.
 These are 1) the condenser extension and retraction system and 2) the throttle system shutoff.

-We are seeking your feedback on the suitability of the draft content to ensure it is accurate, relevant, and meets the needs of industry.
+Feedback was sought on the suitability of the draft content to ensure it is accurate, relevant, and meets the needs of industry.

 View drafts